ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 ---

-## Using rainbow_bridge in SEDNA
+## rainbow_bridge in SEDNA

+The [rainbow_bridge SEDNA Git Subdirectory](https://github.com/ericgarciaresearch/noaa_sedna/tree/main/rainbow_bridge) was created to facilitate researchers to use rainbow_bridge in SEDNA.

+This subdir contains this README itself as well as several scripts and resources to this aim.
+You can explore this subdir and/or follow the guide below

+---

+**Guide for using rainbow_bridge in SEDNA**

 Log into SEDNA.
-First we will do a test run and then we will run rainbow_bridge in real data using sbatch scripts
+First we will do a test run and then we will run rainbow_bridge in real data using sbatch scripts.
+You can skip the test if you know rainbow_bridge is already working for you.

 There are two ways that you are able to run `rainbow_bridge`: